German Namibians: History of German settlement

 The first Germans in Namibia were missionaries, initially sent through the London Missionary Society and then later also the Rheinish Missionary Society.
 Both institutions worked closely together towards the end of the 18th century, as the Rheinish Missionary Society did not yet have any established facilities in Southern Africa.
-From 1805 the Albrecht brothers, followed by a number of other missionaries, settled in Southwest Africa.
+From 1805 the Albrecht brothers, followed by a number of other missionaries, settled in South West Africa.
 They engaged in cultural work, but also laid the groundwork for later colonisation.

 Later traders arrived and after the landing of the ship Tilly in Lüderitz Bay in 1883, a rising number of German officials, settlers, workmen and soldiers.
-After Southwest Africa was officially declared a German colony in 1884, as well as receiving recognition by England, an increasing number of migrants arrived from Germany.
+After South West Africa was officially declared a German colony in 1884, as well as receiving recognition by England, an increasing number of migrants arrived from Germany.
 This migration flow reached its high point during the first Lüderitz diamond discoveries.

 Migration stagnated after the end of World War I, when Germany lost all sovereignty over its colonies in the Treaty of Versailles.
-The governance of Southwest Africa was transferred to South Africa by the League of Nations.
-During the subsequent 'south-africanisation' of Southwest Africa, around half of the remaining 15 000 German residents were deported with their farms being handed over to South Africans.
+The governance of South West Africa was transferred to South Africa by the League of Nations.
+During the subsequent 'South-Africanisation' of South West Africa, around half of the remaining 15,000 German residents were deported with their farms being handed over to South Africans.
 This so-called 'degermanisation' policy only changed after the London Agreement of 23 October 1923, according to which the remaining Germans were afforded British citizenship.
 German immigration as well as the spread of the German language were also expressively encouraged.
-In all 3200 Germans took up the opportunity of acquiring citizenship.
+In all, 3,200 Germans took up the opportunity of acquiring citizenship.

 At the start of World War II, South Africa aligned itself to the United Kingdom by a slim majority, and on 6 September 1939 South Africa officially declared war on Germany and the Axis.
-In 1939 those in Southwest Africa of German origin were put under house or farm arrest and then in 1940 transferred to South Africa to be interned in camps, where they would remain until 1946.
-From 1942 their British citizenship, afforded to them in 1923, was revoked.
+In 1939 those in South West Africa of German origin were put under house or farm arrest and then in 1940 transferred to South Africa to be interned in camps, where they would remain until 1946.
+From 1942, their British citizenship, afforded to them in 1923, was revoked.